Kong/konnect-quickstart/README.md

 This section gives a breakdown of plugins and how to configure them.

+Here is the [slide deck](https://docs.google.com/presentation/d/1Rl_bCmI0dSlw-ydvprb3UkZCFhllkkorwwOGqHc5At4/edit?usp=sharing) for this plugin section.

 ### Authentication plugins

 | Topic           | Content       | Slides        | Videos         | Status         |